Scooter-It/oh-my-znc/README.md

 sed -i 's/JoinDelay = 0/JoinDelay = 0\n                LoadModule = nickserv/g' znc.conf
 ```

-2.1 If you made the silly mistake of making all of your passwords for nickserv the same, try this:
+2.1 If you made the unfortuante mistake of making all of your passwords for nickserv the same, try this:
 ```
 for x in `cat networks`; do
     echo $x,$(dd if=/dev/urandom bs=1024 count=1 2> /dev/null | sha256sum | base64 | head -c 8 ; echo)